 Let’s drill in on the application architecture part of the problem.
 And the application architecture part is, “Okay, how is that changing over time?”
 And the first thing is okay, we started off with simple J2EE Web applications and those were monoliths, and those were monitored by…at the time some startups, then they got acquired by IBM, BMC, CA, and HP.
 That’s the old, the first generation of web applications.

 The second generation was the SOA service-oriented architecture applications, and that’s why new APM vendors like AppDynamics, Dynatrace, and New Relic came into being was to meet those requirements.
 Now we have two innovations in the data space.
-We have big data applications, so batch, big data applications, and we have real time, streaming big data applications.
+We have modern data stack applications, so batch, and we have real time, streaming modern data stack applications.

 And they have completely different requirements for monitoring, and Bala is gonna go through that with you.
 An innovative new vendor like Unravel is gonna handle that for you.
 And now we are, over on the application architecture side, we have the move to microservices and that requires a completely different approach to actually monitoring the microservice, and the code in the microservice itself.